Would You Hug a Snake? Meet the 10 Friendliest Snakes in the World

 Best Pet Snakes

 These are one of the most common snakes in North America.
-Garter snakes are a super friendly snake and recommended as a great pet because they are easy to handle.
+Garter snakes are super friendly snakes and are recommended as a great pet because they are easy to handle.
 Although wild garter snakes may release a foul smell if handled, captive-bred ones are easier to handle and can be tamed if handled regularly.
-They have vertical stripes that go the length of their bodies and are a variety of colorations.
-Garter snakes are small to medium-size snakes that can get to be 2-3 feet long.
+They have longitudinal stripes that go the length of their bodies and are a variety of colorations.
+Garter snakes are small to medium-sized snakes that can get to be 2-3 feet long.
 PetMD says they make a great starter snake for families with children.

 Kingsnake vs Rattlesnake - California Kingsnake (Lampropeltis californiae) Banded Color Phase